shanepeden/shanepeden.com/_posts/2022-08-10-pci4updates.md

 * Customize Approach: This new approach allows the organization to develop its controls to meet the security objectives.
 This approach should only be undertaken by a mature organization with well-established security programs.
 This approach is more appropriate for organizations utilizing newer technologies.
 The updated PCI DSS standard provides two appendices with templates to follow to complete the customized approach.

-## PCI DSS 4.0: Impactful Changes

-All changes are included in the Summary of Changes document.
-This section only details the most impactful changes.

-**Overarching Changes to Be Mindful of:**

-**Guidance vs Requirements - **Guidance clarifies requirements but doesn’t define them.
-Guidance may now provide some examples of technologies used, or approaches to meeting requirements, but it is not PCI’s defined approach to meeting a requirement.

-**Targeted Risk Analysis: **This allows for a customized, risk-based approach to meeting a requirement.
-Some requirements now allow the business to define the frequency that the Control is performed instead of the standard defining it.

-**Customized Approach: **This is a type of targeted risk analysis that allows for more flexibility in meeting a requirement with emerging technology.

-**Roles and Responsibilities: **The updated standard now requires formally defining the roles and responsibilities required to perform various tasks and controls to meet the requirements.

 ### Requirement 1 Updates: